|Topic:||Employees, Employment and Workplace, Faculty, Staff, Students: Conduct and Responsibilities|

 “Person” means a University Community Member, Contractor, or Guest.

 “Proof of vaccination” means a vaccination record, receipt, or certificate of vaccination against COVID-19.

 “University Community Member” means all students, staff, faculty, instructors, volunteers, and members of a governing body of York University.

 a. has confirmed to York their vaccination status that indicates they are not Fully Vaccinated, or

 b. has been exempted under section 5, or

-c. has not confirmed to York their Vaccination Status or submitted Proof of Vaccination by October 19, 2021.
+c. has not confirmed to York their Vaccination status nor submitted Proof of Vaccination by the applicable deadline in 4.1.1

 “Vaccination status” means being either Vaccinated, Partially vaccinated, or Unvaccinated.